VegasHC/Vegashealthcare.com/content/collections/pages/welcome-to-vhc.md

         content:
           -
             type: text
-            text: "\_Remember that your experience in Vegas Healthcare largely depends on how actively you participate and contribute to the community.
+            text: 'Remember that your experience in Vegas Healthcare largely depends on how actively you participate and contribute to the community.
 By following these tips and being a valuable member, you can gain knowledge, make connections, and benefit from your involvement in the group.
 More importantly, you can work together with us in Bringing Community Back Into Healthcare.
-Welcome to VEGAS HEALTHCARE!"
+Welcome to VEGAS HEALTHCARE!'
     invert_text_colors: false
     text_alignment: left
     background_size: cover